mobily-enterprises/lit-mwc/themes/material/README.md

 It also allows for a shared mixin set to window.TP_THEME.common.
 In TPE Material, the `material/global.js` file is assigned to that shared mixin.
 It contains all CSS custom properties defined and used across the theme.
 Any of those properties can be redefined in the app scope, so the theme can be customised consistently.
 This is a summary of the contents:

-- primary and secondary colors, both with light and dark variants
+- primary and secondary colours, both with light and dark variants
-- primary and secondary text colors, plus high constrast variants
+- primary and secondary text colours, plus high contrast variants
-- error background and text colors
+- error background and text colours
 - border properties
 - 6 shadow elevation settings
 - standard form elements height and width